LFP battery technology: why lithium iron phosphate is winning

 - Nail penetration tests: LFP cells typically don't catch fire even when physically punctured, while NMC cells often do

-For Perth homeowners installing batteries in garages or near living spaces, this safety margin provides significant peace of mind.
-The lower fire risk also translates to simpler installation requirements and potentially lower insurance considerations.
+For Perth homeowners installing batteries in a garage or near living spaces, that safety margin matters.
+A lower fire risk can also mean simpler installation requirements, and it may affect insurance.

 - Daily cycling: 6,000 cycles = 16+ years of daily use